 Use the Easier Method if you don’t have a strong stove, heavy based cast iron wok or very large heavy based skillet, if you are a newbie to the wok-cooking-world or if you simply prefer a more leisurely experience making this.
 Because this recipe moves fast once you hit the stove!

-When it comes to Char Kway Teow, I have two thorns in my butt:
+When it comes to Char Kway Teow, I have two thorns in my side:

-- The hint of charring – that aroma of smokiness is part of the real Char Kway Teow experience.
+The hint of charring – that aroma of smokiness from the wok – wok hei in Chinese, meaning “breath of the wok” – is part of the real Char Kway Teow experience.
 Unfortunately for us home cooks, our burners are simply no comparison to the fierce heat of Asian restaurant kitchens.
 So the charring is limited to a bit of caramelisation on the edges of the noodles, and on the Chinese sausage and fish cakes.
 This is something we must just accept.
 We can get close to the real deal – but not all the way. 😔 (And regular readers know it takes a lot for me to concede defeat)

 HOW TO PREPARE FRESH RICE NOODLES